 Students must be 16 years and over and have high GCSE grades in the sciences.

 There are limited placements offered each year.

 The window opens in December where students can send in their opening statement as to why they wish to become a doctor attaching a CV to this email.
 All applications are looked at in January and a selection is made then.
 All students are informed if they have been successful or not.

 Year 10 Work Experience Non-Clinical Programme

 Each week is a structured, planned programme consisting of visits to departments, presentations, talks, tours, and some skill based learning.
-The programme covers careers such as physiotherapy, radiography, pharmacy, health records library, nursing, medical and sterile services.
+The programme covers careers such as physiotherapy, radiography, pharmacy, research, nursing, occupational therapy and sterile services.

 How to Apply For Year 10 Work Experience Programme

 There is no guarantee of a place if you apply.
 Places are extremely limited.
 Please complete the Application and the Health & Wellbeing Form.
 Applications will not be considered if missing one or the other of the required forms.

 We will accept applications for YR10 Work Experience from Monday 28th October 2019 and the closing date for applications will be 22nd November 2019.

 Please state the week you are applying for at the top of your application form.